janakhpon/janakhpon/README.md

 ### 🎓 Technical Journey

 Started with systems programming in C/C++ during university studies, specialized in Natural Language Processing with Python for thesis work.
 Evolved into full-stack development with JavaScript/TypeScript, and currently focusing on cloud-native development with Go.
-Passionate about building scalable, maintainable software solutions.
+Passionate about building scalable, maintainable, and open-source software solutions.

 ### 🐧 Linux & Open Source